PalMassimo/learning-background/ElasticSearch/Notes.md

 }
 ```

+To set the price to 10
 ```
-# set the price to 10
 POST /products/_update/<doc_id>
 {
     "script": {